Lung cancer care in Kansas City

 - Ongoing assessment of needs including psychosocial, transportation, financial

 Lung nodule program

 Our lung nodule program provides prompt diagnosis and expedited care with the goal of detecting lung nodules earlier, diagnosing lung cancer at an earlier stage and ultimately, saving lives.

-If an incidental lung nodule is found, the nurse navigator contacts the physicians to discuss the patient's follow-up.
-The nurse navigator also coordinates the plan of care, provides clinical assistance and supports the patient and their family.
+If an incidental lung nodule is found, the lung navigator contacts the physicians to discuss the patient's follow-up.
+The lung navigator also coordinates the plan of care, provides clinical assistance and supports the patient and their family.